 This lo-fi approach to content creation allows resource-strapped marketing teams more bandwidth to get content out the door without spending big bucks on agencies or joining a design team’s lengthy to-do list.

 Technology also plays a key role in finding this balance between quality and quantity.
-For example, Canva lets marketing teams quickly pull visual assets together so graphic designers can focus on high-priority projects with more advanced software like Photoshop, Illustrator, etc.
+For example, Canva lets marketing teams quickly pull visual assets together.
+This enables graphic designers to focus on high-priority projects with more advanced software like Photoshop, Illustrator, etc.

-This trend is not about lowering content quality across the board, it’s more that marketers are finding spaces in their work where an unpolished look and feel can actually work in their favor while redirecting their resources towards the most important tasks.
+This trend is not about lowering content quality across the board.
+It is about marketers finding spaces in their work where an unpolished look can work in their favor.
+All the while, being able to redirect their resources towards the most important tasks.

 The resource issues explored above seem to be pushing marketers closer towards automation as 7 in 10 marketing professionals now believe marketing automation technology will have a positive impact on their work.